lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 mender_tenant_token: YOURTENANTTOKENRETRIEVEDFROMHOSTEDMENDER
 ```

-That's it, now you can generate the full OS image and the update artifact:
+That's it, now you can generate the full OS image and the Mender update artifact:

 | Important Note |
 | --- |